Every US state’s best value for money restaurant

 Florida: Ariete, Miami

-Recently added to the Michelin guide, Florida has its fair share of fine-dining restaurants – typically with sky-high prices.
-To taste what one-star dining is all about, head to Miami's Ariete.
-Here, locally sourced ingredients, an inspired wine list, and a chef willing to take risks await, all for a prix fixe three-course menu of $95.
-You'll have a choice of oysters, caviar, venison, scallops, and even foie gras.
-Plus, if you subscribe to the restaurant's newsletter, you can take another $25 off the check on your first visit.
+Florida has its fair share of fine dining restaurants – typically with sky-high prices.
+To taste what Michelin star dining is all about without breaking the bank, head to Miami's Ariete.
+Here, locally sourced ingredients, an inspired drinks list, and a chef willing to take risks await, all for a prix fixe three-course menu of $165.
+You'll have a choice of oysters, venison, scallops, and even caviar.

 Georgia: The Grey, Savannah